Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Experiments

 As we discussed, the arrival times of inference requests are not fixed or predictable in a strict sense.
-Instead of adhering to a constant time window or a constant interval between the arrival of each request, the process can be modeled as a Poisson process~\cite{kingman1992poisson}, in which the exponential distribution models the varying time intervals between the arrivals of requests.
-To better demonstrate the experiment setting for this part, we start with the following: Let $\tau_i$ denote the time interval between $R_{i-1}$ and $R_i$, thus $T_1, T_2, ..., T_n$ is a sequence of independent and identically distributed (i.i.d) random variables from the exponential distribution with a finite mean $\lambda$.
-According to the Central Limit Theorem~\cite{marquis1820theorie} (CLT) , as we increase the number of samples $n$, the $\bar{\tau}$ will better estimate $\lambda$.
-Therefore, we set each request with \texttt{batch\_size=1}, while increasing the total number of requests up to 32, which maximizes the memory utilization of hardware.
-And each request is with a 512 output tokens limitation as before.
+Instead of adhering to a constant time window or a constant interval between the arrival of each request, the process can be modeled as a Poisson process, in which the exponential distribution models the varying time intervals between the arrivals of requests.
+Here each request is with a 512 output tokens limitation.
 Bars in Fig~\ref{fig:poisson1} compare the total inference latency on 32 requests using FasterTransformer~\cite{ft} and Flover respectively, under a span of $\lambda$ in $[20ms, 5000ms]$.
 The yellow line reports the average number of overlapped requests in the overall inference, which is in inverse proportion to $\lambda$.
 When $\tau=20$ms, almost all requests are parallel processed by the inference server, while when $\tau=5000$ms, on average only 1 or 2 requests can temporally overlap with each other.
 Table in Fig~\ref{fig:poisson1} provides a more detailed stat on the Poisson process. $Overlap$ is dividing the average number of temporally overlapped requests by the total number of requests.
 Total Iters. counts from the first request's output token to the end token of the last request.
 Given that one request requires 512 iterations for inference, the larger the overlap, the more performance gain Flover can provide, as it is able to optimize most computing and communication during the inference.
 Also noteworthy is that in concurrent model instances, the time interval does not dominate the overall latency until it reaches 4000ms.
-We assume that this is due to operating multiple instances which introduce too much overhead for the inference server as we also stated in previous sections, resulting in severe degradation in performance.
+This is due to operating multiple instances which introduce too much overhead for the inference server as we will analyze in~\ref{profiling}, resulting in severe degradation in performance.